Venue

 Prices:

-Type of room 1 person 2 persons 3 persons
+Number of guests 1 person 2 persons 3 persons

-The price includes Wi Fi Internet in rooms and public areas.
+The price includes Breakfast, Wi Fi Internet in rooms and public areas and parking.

 About Kalamata